THE

 establishment of the national park.

-(4) The following acts shall be prohibited in
+(4) The following acts shall be prohibited in a

 (i) hunting, shooting, trapping, killing